-We Disciples are in a time of sharing around the table about sexual orientation.
-We will be posting resources for conversation and listening on these pages as the conversation unfolds.
-The primary goal is to help us engage respectfully and to understand each other rather than to convince.
+As we Disciples share discussion around the table about sexual orientation, here are some resources for conversation and listening as the conversation unfolds.
+The primary goal of these resources is to help us engage respectfully and to understand each other rather than to convince.

 9141 – Statement on Homosexuals in Ministry presented as an Item for Reflection and Research accepted by the 1991 General Assembly

 “The church is not of one mind on the question concerning homosexuals and ministry.
 It is believed that rather than a yes or no vote at this time, this is an issue which needs judicious and mature reflection and research in light of a church that is in deep conflict and in need of reconciliation.
 Involved are a number of connected issues such as principles of biblical interpretation, the definition of sin, the basis for making ethical decisions, the church’s authority, Disciples polity and the nature of ordination.
 “The church needs to reflect more deeply on the question of ordination of persons who are gay, lesbian or bi-sexual, studying the biblical foundations of human sexual expression, practice and lifestyle, informed by the fullest possible range of knowledge about human homosexuality and whether persons who are gay, lesbian or bi-sexual shall automatically be disqualified as candidates for ordination.”

 8727 – Concerning the Bible’s Teaching on Homosexuality – not approved by the 1987 General Assembly.